Subv/untv/README.md

 a `filter-branch` to remove it on one machine and force pushed it here (I know, I will burn in Git hell), then I pulled from another machine and forced pushed again, which duplicated the history.
-Instead of rewriting history again, I decided to leave even though it's ugly.
+Instead of rewriting history again, I decided to leave it alone even though it's ugly.
 Sorry.